alxjann/Growtopia-Item-Decoder/README.md

-A tool to decode Growtopia's items.dat
+A simple tool to decode Growtopia's items.dat